 3.1.2.
 2 per cent of the theoretical value for the average value calculated for each sequence of the cycle.

-The limit given in paragraph 3.1.1. above is brought to 50 per cent for one second when starting and, for vehicles with manual transmission, for two seconds during gear changes.
+The limit given in paragraph 3.1.1. is brought to 50 per cent for one second when starting and, for vehicles with manual transmission, for two seconds during gear changes.

 4. Verification procedure